apache/druid/docs/operations/java.md

 Exception in thread "main" java.lang.ExceptionInInitializerError
 ```

-Druid's out-of-box configuration does this transparently when you use the bundled `bin/start-druid` or similar commands.
+Druid's out-of-box configuration adds these parameters transparently when you use the bundled `bin/start-druid` or
+similar commands.
 In this case, there is nothing special you need to do to run successfully on Java 11 or 17.
-However, if you have
+However,
-customized your Druid service launching system, you will need to ensure the required Java parameters are added.
-There
+if you have customized your Druid service launching system, you will need to ensure the required Java parameters are
-are many ways of doing this.
+added.
+There are many ways of doing this.
 Choose the one that works best for you.

 1. The simplest approach: use Druid's bundled `bin/start-druid` script to launch Druid.